RealityETH/reality-eth-monorepo/packages/docs/contract_explanation.rst

 Contract Internals
 ==================

-This document is intended to help you read and understand the Realitio.sol contract, in particular its internal data structures.
-See the previous documents for a higher-level description of what the contract does.
+This document is intended to help you read and understand the RealityETH.sol and RealityETH_ERC20 contracts, in particular their internal data structures.
+See the previous documents for a higher-level description of what the contracts do.

 Questions
 ---------

 A question consists of a string encoding a JSON object.
-See :doc:`encoding`.
+See :doc:`contracts`.
 This is structured as a reusable template, plus delimited string supplying parameters.

 The resulting document (template + parameters) identifies a particular question content.